Once scientists asked the question and it was not an obvious

 by some thirty nations.
 It was supplemented by a Joint Global Ocean

-Flux Study (JGOFS) that looked at CO2 uptake
+Flux Study (JGOFS), concluded in 2003, that looked at CO2 uptake

 and other ocean chemistry.(68) |